Monkeys and apes

 Young baboon, riding on its mother’s back, Lake Manyara National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)

-The male in the picture below is watching a pack of feeding banded mongoose (Mungos mungo) in Serengeti National Park, Tanzania.
+This male is watching a pack of feeding banded mongoose (Mungos mungo) in Serengeti National Park, Tanzania.
 These little carnivores are quite fierce, and the baboon made no attempt to steal their food, although he was clearly interested in it.
+(Photo copyright © by Kaj Halberg)

-The pictures below show motherhood among olive baboons in Lake Manyara National Park, Tanzania.
+Motherhood among olive baboons in Lake Manyara National Park.
 A subordinate female approaches another female with a tiny young, exposing its behind to the mother as a sign of submission, after which it is allowed to touch the baby.
 Note that the older female’s cheek pouches are filled with food.
+(Photos copyright © by Kaj Halberg)

 Papio cynocephalus Yellow baboon